zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-I don't agree that comments are evil.
+I don't agree that comments are evil, and I don't agree that comments are any less necessary today than they were 40 years ago.

 **UB:**